arkency/posts/posts/2017-12-22-using-ruby-parser-and-ast-tree-to-find-deprecated-syntax.md

           redirect_to cart_path and return
 ```

 All of them had a `return` statement inside a block.
-But in the end none of them were callbacks so I didn't have to change anything.
+But in the end, none of them were callbacks, so I didn't have to change anything.

-BTW, all of that - not not needed if you have very good code coverage and you can just rely on test failures to bring broken code to your attention after Rails upgrade.
+BTW, all of that - not needed if you have very good code coverage and you can just rely on test failures to bring broken code to your attention after Rails upgrade.

 ## Read more